 You’ll have to confirm each person’s phone number and email address.
 You can add a personalized message.
 Make it nice!

-You can choose to delete your entire Google account too.
-If you do that, no one will ever see your private stuff.
-If you named family or friends and allowed them to access some or all your data after your demise, they’ll have 3 months after your account is declared inactive to do so.
-After that, your Google account and everything in it will be gone in a puff of smoke (that’s a metaphor, EB).
+You can choose to delete your entire Google account by flipping the switch to “On”.
+If you named some trusted people and allowed them to access some or all of your data, they’ll have 3 months after your account is declared inactive to do so.
+After that, your Google account and everything in will be gone in a puff of smoke (that’s a metaphor, EB).

-You’ll have several chances to confirm your plan or change your mind.
-And you can even cancel your plan if you later learn you are immortal.
-Or you can set up a completely new plan at any time.
+And even cancel your plan if you later learn you are immortal or decide you want to set up a completely new plan.